Thursday, August 12, 2010

 Water & Oil

-Photographer Steven Meisel shot a controversial spread for the August 2010 issue of Vogue Italia which featured Kristen McMenamy (in expensive designer clothing,
+Photographer Steven Meisel shot a controversial spread for the August 2010 issue of Vogue Italia which featured Kristen McMenamy (in expensive designer clothing, bien sur; it is a fashion magazine) writhing and suffering in various positions on an oil-slicked beach.

 Unsurprisingly, the internet is astir with controversy over the spread and debates about whether his intentions were honorable.
 Is he trying to raise awareness about the spill?
 Is he making an ecological statement?
 Is he glamorizing and capitalizing on the suffering of thousands of animals and humans?
 Or is he just creating art inspired by current events?